EpicEric/sandhole/book/src/faq.md

 Websockets are always enabled for HTTP services.

+## What if I need to run another service on the HTTP/HTTPS port?

+It's simple: just let Sandhole take care of that for you!
+Nothing stops you from connecting to Sandhole on the localhost, and just like any reverse proxy, it will redirect the traffic appropriately for you.

 ## How do I disable HTTP/TCP/aliasing?

 With the `--disable--http`, `--disable-tcp`, and `--disable-aliasing` [CLI flags](./cli.md) respectively.
 Note that you cannot disable all three at once, as that'd remove all of Sandhole's functionality.